afni/afni/doc/afni_sphinx/programs/afni_proc.py_sphx.rst

-               BOLD FMRI analysis, but is less common for those doing bandpass filtering in RS FMRI because the FFT requires one to either break the time axis (evil) or to replace the censored data with something probably inapproprate.
+               BOLD FMRI analysis, but is less common for those doing bandpass filtering in RS FMRI because the FFT requires one to either break the time axis (evil) or to replace the censored data with something probably inappropriate.

                Instead, it is slow (no FFT, but maybe SFT :) but effective to regress frequencies within the regression model, where censoring is simple.

-               Note: bandpassing in the face of RETROICOR processing is questionable.
+               Note: band passing in the face of RETROICOR is questionable.
+It may be questionable in general.
 To skip bandpassing, remove the -regress_bandpass option line.

                Also, align EPI to anat and warp to standard space.